Meagan Schmidt, MAMasters Level Clinician

-Meagan is a Resident in Counseling at Alexandria Place Therapy.
+Meagan is a Masters Level Clinician at Alexandria Place Therapy.
 She received her undergraduate degree from Montana State University and then pursued her Master of Arts degree in Family, Marriage and Couples Counseling with a specialization in Play Therapy from George Fox University in Portland, Oregon.
 She is currently working toward licensure in the Commonwealth of Virginia as a Licensed Professional Counselor.

 Meagan has provided individual, family and group therapy in a variety of settings, addressing issues that include ADHD, adjustment, anxiety, abuse, autism, and the child-parent relationship.
 Meagan has specialized training in play therapy, expressive arts therapy, international therapy, trauma and child-parent relationship training (CPR-T).